HmehdiH/basic-_javaRationalNum/README.md

 # Pi.java

 - This class counts the PI until the decimalCount = 70.

-    - this class uses the RatNum.java, and
+    - it uses the RatNum.java, and
     - it uses the Spigot algorithm for counting the PI :https://en.wikipedia.org/wiki/Pi#Spigot_algorithms

     ```java